- Current political and economic issues succinctly explained.

 In May 2020, SpaceX became the first private company to successfully ferry two NASA astronauts to the ISS, using its Falcon 9 rocket and attached Crew Dragon capsule.
 President Trump said the launch “makes clear the commercial space industry is the future.”
 The astronauts safely returned to Earth in August, and in November, NASA certified SpaceX to begin routine missions.
 The first of these was carried out that same month, sending four astronauts—three American and one Japanese—to the ISS.
 Additionally, SpaceX has announced that it plans to send three space tourists to the ISS in late 2021.

 NASA is also collaborating with the private sector for its Artemis program, which aims to put astronauts, including the first woman, on the moon by 2024.
 In April 2020, NASA announced that the human landers for the program would be developed by SpaceX; Blue Origin, owned by Jeff Bezos, founder and chief executive of Amazon; and the Alabama-based company Dynetics.
+The Biden administration has pledged its continued support for Artemis.

 Some entrepreneurs see a commercial future in space beyond NASA contracts and satellite launches.
 U.S.-based Space Adventures offers customers the opportunity to orbit Earth and experience the views and weightlessness of space travel.
 Other firms have pursued asteroid mining, which supporters believe could supply a new abundance of precious metals and rare earth elements.
 Bezos has said he plans to “build a road to space” so that humans will one day be able to sustain colonies beyond Earth.
 Fellow billionaire Richard Branson founded the spaceflight firm Virgin Galactic, hoping to become the industry leader in a future space tourism sector.